ilastik/ilastik-conda-recipes/customization-of-conda-build.md

 ## Customization of Dependency Versions and Features

 It is often necessary to build a package against a specific set of dependency versions, possibly tracking a specific selection of features.
 The easiest way to achieve this is a bootstrap environment containing the desired dependencies, as described above.
 Alternatively, one could control build requirements via jinja variables that are imported from a configuration file.
-In principle, environment variables and command line switches would work as well, but they should probably be restricted to basic cases like Python and numpy (if used at all) because they don't scale to situations where many dependencies must be configured.
+In principle, environment variables and command line switches could be used as well, but they should probably be restricted to basic cases like Python and numpy (if used at all) because they don't scale to situations where many dependencies must be configured.

 When features are tracked in the `_build` environment, it is also necessary to insert corresponding `features:` declarations into the present package's `meta.yaml`.
 An easy solution is to have conda-build create a jinja variable `track_features` that holds a list of all features that were found in the `track_features` fields of `<ENV>/conda-meta/*.json`.
-The list can be transfered to `meta.yaml` by means of a jinja for-loop:
+The list can be inserted into `meta.yaml` by means of a jinja for-loop:
 ```
 build:
   features: